thi-ng/genart-api/README.md

 reference API implementation.
 These are all separate projects/packages located in the [/examples](https://github.com/thi-ng/genart-api/tree/main/examples) directory.
-Please ensure you read their README instructions, since a certain build order must be used:
+Please ensure you read their README instructions, since a certain build order must be used in some situations:

 | **Project**                                                                            | **Live demo w/ editor**                                                                                | **Description**                                        |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ | ------------------------------------------------------ |